mecid/mecid.github.io/_posts/2023-02-28-mastering-charts-in-swiftui-accessibility.md

 > To learn more about the basics of the Charts framework, take a look at my dedicated ["Mastering charts in SwiftUI.
 Basics."](/2023/01/10/mastering-charts-in-swiftui-basics/) post.

 But remember that you should provide meaningful labels within instances of the *PlottableValue* type.
-The Swift Charts framework will use these labels to provide information for you VoiceOver users.
+The Swift Charts framework will use these labels to provide information to your VoiceOver users.
 Let's take a look at a quick example.

 ```swift
 import SwiftUI